jslee98/SpringRESTService/README.md

-# NPI Mapping for 1upHealth
+# Spring REST Server for TriVox Health
 ## Written by Jeff Lee

 ## How to run: